-- (vii) receiving assistance from others without acknowledging such assistance; - (viii) repeated Level One Violations, especially where these occur after explanation and counselling. - (e) Penalties may include: - (i) Formal warning; and/or - (ii) Reduced (or 0/fail) grade if repeated offence; and/or - (iii) Entry of student's name into the Institute's Misconduct Register and recorded on the student's file; and/or - (iv) Referral to an Institute Counsellor. - (f) Records of students who commit Level Two Violations must be maintained by the Registrar of the Institute until the student's graduation.
+- (i) quoting directly or paraphrasing, to a moderate extent, without acknowledging the source; - (ii) submitting the same work or major portions thereof to satisfy the requirements of more than one unit without permission from the lecturer; - (iii) using data or interpretative material for a laboratory report without acknowledging the sources or the collaborators; - (iv) receiving assistance from others without acknowledging such assistance; - (v) repeated Level One Violations, especially where these occur after explanation and counselling. - (c) Penalties may include: - (i) Formal warning; and/or - (ii) Reduced (or 0/fail) grade if repeated offence; and/or - (iii) Entry of student's name into the Institute's Misconduct Register and recorded on the student's file; and/or - (iv) Referral to an Institute Counsellor. - (d) Records of students who commit Level Two Violations must be maintained by the Registrar of the Institute until the student's graduation.

-4.2.4.
+5.2.4.
 Level Three Violations

 - (a) Level Three Violations are dealt with by the AIO. - (b) Level Three Violations include dishonesty that affects a major or essential portion of assessable requirements including false statements made by the student during any investigation.
-Examples include: - (i) cheating in examinations; - (ii) acting to facilitate copying during an examination; - (iii) using impermissible materials during an examination; - (iv) collaborating before an examination to develop methods of exchanging information and implementation thereof; - (v) using a purchased essay; - (vi) using unethical or improper means of acquiring data; - (vii) repeated Level Two Violations. - (c) Penalties may include one or more of: - (i) Formal warning if requires; and/or - (ii) Reduce (or 0 / fail) grade; and/or - (iii) Suspension from the Institute for a period not exceeding 10 working days; and/or - (iv) Student to sign a Learning Contract; and/or - (v) Entry of student's name into the Institute's Misconduct Register and recorded on the student's file; and/or - (vi) Referral to a counsellor. - (e) The Registrar must keep a record of all findings of violations of Academic Integrity matters and all penalties imposed in respect of such findings. - 4.2.5.
-Level Four Violations - (a) Level Four Violations represent the most serious breaches of academic integrity and all cases must be investigated by the AIO.
-Level violations are very serious breaches carried out with the full knowledge of the offence, including false statements made by the student during any investigation. - (b) Examples of Level Four Violations include: - (i) any academic integrity violations committed after return from suspension for
+Examples include: - (i) cheating in examinations; - (ii) acting to facilitate copying during an examination; - (iii) using impermissible materials during an examination; - (iv) collaborating before an examination to develop methods of exchanging information and implementation thereof; - (v) using a purchased essay; - (vi) using unethical or improper means of acquiring data; - (vii) repeated Level Two Violations. - (c) Penalties may include one or more of: - (i) Formal warning if requires; and/or - (ii) Reduce (or 0 / fail) grade; and/or - (iii) Suspension from the Institute for a period not exceeding 10 working days; and/or - (iv) Student to sign a Learning Contract; and/or - (v) Entry of student's name into the Institute's Misconduct Register and recorded on the student's file; and/or - (vi) Referral to a counsellor. - (d) The Registrar must keep a record of all findings of violations of Academic Integrity matters and all penalties imposed in respect of such findings.

+5.2.5.
+Level 'Four Violations